-The Mullin family and friends began investing in pediatric cancer research in the fall of 2006 when Ted’s parents, Mary Henry and Rick Mullin, established the Ted Mullin Fund for Pediatric Sarcoma Research at the University of Chicago Medicine (UCM) Comer Children’s Hospital where Ted was treated.
-Over the past 15 years the Fund contributed over $1.5 million for research efforts in science and medicine, making it the most successful third-party fundraising group at UCM.
+The Mullin family and friends began investing in pediatric cancer research in the fall of 2006 when Ted’s parents, Mary Henry and Rick Mullin, established the Ted Mullin Fund for Pediatric Sarcoma Research at the University of Chicago Medicine (UCM) Comer Children’s Hospital where Ted was treated for sarcoma, a rare cancer.
+Over the past 16 years the Fund contributed over $1.5 million for research efforts in science and medicine, making it the most successful third-party fundraising group at UCM.

 At Comer Children’s the Ted Mullin Fund is investing in: